 The below excerpt is my first attempt at writing about the issue of Colorism, during my sophomore year in college.
 I’ll share with you the first three pages of this 20-page research paper.
 This essay along with a few others eventually helped me win the Excellence in Communication Award at Penn State.
 If you decide you would like to read more about Colorism, please read the book The Color Complex, it’s one of the most thought-provoking books I’ve ever read regarding this issue:

 If you’re black get back/if you’re brown stick around/ if your light you’re all right.

 Colorism among African Americans can be dated back to slavery.
-As a race, blacks were deemed inferior to whites, to say the least.
+As a race, blacks were deemed inferior to whites.
 They were dehumanized and believed to be nothing more than property.
 Members of an oppressed group will frequently internalize their attitudes towards their oppressors and direct their aggression on to one another.
-Plantations owners strategically bridged a gap between lighter skinned blacks and darker skinned blacks so tensions could be redirected from the oppressor and on to members of their own race.
-This form of manipulation was illustrated by the plantation owner’s preferential treatment towards lighter skinned blacks.
+Plantations owners strategically bridged a gap between lighter-skinned blacks and darker-skinned blacks so tensions could be redirected from the oppressor and on to members of their own race.
+This form of manipulation was illustrated by the plantation owner’s preferential treatment towards lighter-skinned blacks.
 Lighter skinned slaves were more than likely taught how to read and they were more likely to work in the house as opposed to the fields.
 They were granted better living conditions and received freedom before their darker counterparts yet they were preyed upon by their masters.
 Consequently, the field slaves on the outside looking in, believed that house slave’s had a better life.
 Darker toned field slaves were said to be the ones that were beaten, hanged, and forced to work under laborious and exploitive conditions.
 No matter their fate, a slave was a slave and this heinous institution dehumanized both groups but the damage was already done.